hashinami46/sakamichi-app-ts-cli/README.md

 Each assets need different requirements.
 You will facing error if you haven't install or provide the requirements needed.

 ## ⚠️ Warning!
-This app is only supported linux for now!
-I don't have any idea why it won't work on windows. \
+~~This app is only supported linux for now!
+I don't have any idea why it won't work on windows.~~ \
+I found the bug that caused errors on windows.
+So, I created a separated python script to extract the assets. \
 If you encounter any errors, maybe you haven't installed the requirements. \
+**But I warn you, if you use WSL (Windows Subsystem for Linux), you'll facing some errors that I still don't know how to fix that.** \
 Please make sure that you already successfully installed the requirements before using this app! \
 This is the app bundle version.
 I don't wanna put the source code here.
 It still lacks of bugs and if you wanna help me to fix the bugs, just contact me [here](hashinami46@gmail.com).